What does the treatment involve and when is it indicated?

 These measures are a second therapeutic option for children who find occlusion difficult in cases of mild amblyopia or even by maintaing the vision reached after use of the patch.

-The chance of the lazy eye recovering is high if diagnosed and treated before the age of 4, the age at which it gradually decreases to become practically nil from the age of 9-10.
+The chance of lazy eye recovery is high if diagnosed and treated before the age of 4, the age at which it gradually decreases to become practically nil from the age of 9-10.

 What we do not learn to see in our first years of life cannot be recovered later on in adult life.
 Not acting in time may condemn the child to having a lazy eye for life, which is why early diagnosis is vital.